 As shown previously in chart 5, sawn softwood consumption in 2010 was at a relatively low level compared to previous years, although an 8% rise was achieved in the year.
-The estimate for 2011 is for a 6% reduction in consumption as housing starts and RMI activity in construction declined once again in 2011.
+The estimate for 2011 in the March report indicated a 6% reduction in consumption was probable, as housing starts and RMI activity in construction declined once more, and this has subsequently been proved to be correct.

-The work of these timber utilisation studies has provided estimates of sawn softwood consumption by main market from 2002 and these data are shown below in table 1, with an estimate for 2011.
+The work of these timber utilisation studies has provided estimates of sawn softwood consumption by main market from 2002 and these data are shown below in table 1.